Polhané Sönam Topgyé: Government 1729-1735

-Pholhané as administrator and ruling prince 1735-1747
+Pholhané as ruling prince 1735-1747

 As time passed Polhané became ever more independent and posed as a king or ruling prince of sorts (honorary royal titles bestowed by the emperor in 1731 and 1739).
 The Tibetans usually knew him by the title miwang, "ruler of men".
 The protector status of the Manchu rulers was handled more as a formality.
 Still, he took care to orient his politics so as to take the powers of the imperial court into account.
 Since his trustworthiness and loyalty to the imperial dynasty could not be questioned, the troops stationed in Lhasa were reduced to 500 men in 1733.
 At the same time, Polhané built up a professional army consisting of 15,000 infantry and 10,000 cavalry.
 He ordered the borders to be guarded and secured and built military barracks all over the land.
 In 1729 he organized a postal system that secured the transmission of messages from Ngari to Lhasa and from Lhasa to East Tibet.
 This postal system was inspired by Chinese model and replaced the system instigated by the Chinese in 1720, especially in East Tibet.
 In the time of Polhané even the Chinese officials in Lhasa used this postal system for the communications with the imperial court.
 In the sphere of culture Polhané sponsored the first printed edition of the Buddhist canon.

 In sum, Polhané's tenure is remembered as being peaceful, stable and welfare oriented.